AI Companies Are Using Your Work. Here's What You Can Do About It.

 How can I protect my creative work from unauthorized AI use?

 Multiple strategies can help protect your work.
 Register your copyrights for stronger legal standing.
 Use technical tools like "NoAI" tags, Nightshade, watermarks, and metadata.
 Opt out through platforms like OpenAI, LinkedIn, and "Have I Been Trained."
-Consider Creative Commons licenses with "Non-Commercial" or "No Derivatives" terms.
-Use monitoring tools like Google Images, TinEye, and Copyscape to track unauthorized use.
-Consider privacy settings or lower-resolution versions for public sharing.
-Most importantly, stay informed—the landscape is rapidly evolving in favor of creators as more protection tools and legal precedents emerge.
+The EU AI Act now requires AI companies to respect opt-outs and disclose training sources, and the bipartisan TRAIN Act introduced in Congress in January 2026 would bring similar transparency requirements to the U.S. Use monitoring tools like Google Images, TinEye, and Copyscape to track unauthorized use.
+Most importantly, stay informed—the landscape is rapidly evolving in favor of creators as more protection tools, legal precedents, and legislation emerge.

 FREE